Skip to main content

 This can happen because of a crash, connection issues, or a player just force-quitting their game.
 The Skillz SDK handles these matches by submitting an abort score for players.
 Aborts can occur for various reasons and are all tracked and tagged differently on the backend to ensure proper categorization.

-• Unintentional Crash - App crash or hardware failure mid-game
+• Unintentional Crash - The app crashed or there was a hardware failure mid-game.

-• Backgrounded - App is backgrounded (if the OS terminates app it is still considered Backgrounded)
+• Backgrounded - The app is backgrounded (if the OS terminates the app it is still considered Backgrounded).

-• Timeout - User does not submit their score within the allotted time.
-Also the default abort type recorded if no other information is available
+• Timeout - The user did not submit their score within the allotted time.
+This is the default abort type recorded if no other information is available.

 Player Forfeits

 There are two other important ways to handle players not properly submitting a score that should be handled by the game client: in-game forfeits and calling the abort method (referred to as “Intentional” aborts).
-The way to handle in-game forfeits comes down to your unique game rules but we have some general items to think about.
+The way to handle in-game forfeits depends upon your unique game mechanics and rules, but we have some general guidance to consider.

 Intentional Forfeits

-In general you should avoid calling the abort method unless there is no other option.
-Abort rates should be a direct indicator of game stability and performance so it is important to reduce any noise on your game’s true “abort rate” by handling player-initiated forfeits separately than aborts.
+In general, you should avoid calling the abort method unless there is no other option.
+Abort rates should be a direct indicator of game stability and performance, so it is important to reduce any noise on your game’s true “abort rate” by handling player-initiated forfeits separately.

 In-Game Forfeits

-Can occur in multiple ways depending on the design of the game - the most common being a user forfeiting through an in-game menu.
-These should submit a real score, rather than an “abort”.
-In general it is a best practice to continually educate the players on the consequences of leaving the game early.
+These can occur in multiple ways depending on the design of the game - the most common being a user forfeiting through an in-game menu.
+In this case, the game should submit a real score, rather than an “abort”.
+In general, it is a best practice to continually educate the players on the consequences of leaving the game early.
+Providing a pop-up modal dialogue notifying the player that their game will end and their score will be reported, giving them the option to return to the game, is a common technique.

 Asynchronous Games

-Typically this should submit whatever score the player has when they forfeit.
-When handling a player action that will end the match you should first look to report the final score for the player according to the rules of your game.
+Typically, this should submit whatever score the player has when they forfeit.
+When handling a player action that will end the match, you should first attempt to report the final score for the player according to the rules of your game.

 Real-Time Games

-If your game has a score summary screen before returning to the Skillz SDK, it is best practice to indicate that the opponent Forfeited here, as the Skillz results screen will show only the losing score value that you assign the forfeiting user.
+If your game has a score summary screen before returning to the Skillz SDK, it is the best practice to indicate that the opponent forfeited here, as the Skillz results screen will show only the losing score value that you assign the forfeiting user.

 1. Pausing gameplay on lost connection